-Again quoting Russell, “His ‘coming’ or ‘coming again,’ always refers to one particular event and one particular period.”
+James Stuart Russell on the Last Days/End of the Age: “His ‘coming’ or ‘coming again,’ always refers to one particular event and one particular period.”
 And: “The phrase, ‘the end of the ages’ (Heb 9:26; 1 Cor 10:11) is equivalent to the ‘end of the age’ (Mat 13:39, 40, 49, 24:3, 28:20) and ‘the end” (Mat 10:22, 24:6, 24:13, 24:14; 1 Cor 1:8, 15:24; Heb 3:6, 3:14, 6:11; 1 Pet 4:7; Rev 2:26).
 All refer to the same period, viz. the close of the Jewish age, or dispensation—that is, The Old Covenant—which was now at hand….It is sometimes said that the whole period between the incarnation and the end of the world is regarded in the New Testament as the ‘end of the age’ [or the ‘last days’].
 But this bears a manifest incongruity in its very front.
 How could the end of a period be a long protracted duration?
 Especially how could it be longer than the period of which it is the end?
 More time has already elapsed since the incarnation than from the giving of the law to the first coming of Christ: so that, on this hypothesis, the end of the age is a great deal longer than the age itself.”

 B. Questions about the timing of the Second Coming (the Parousia) and judgment—according to Jesus: